tofitsch/sandbox/README.md

 ## Install on lxplus

-`docker` on lxplus is a shim over rootless podman, and your account has no `/etc/subuid` range — the container namespace maps a single id, so anything requiring a second uid/gid fails with `lchown`/`chown: invalid argument`.
-That breaks two different things: *pulling* an image with files owned by another uid/gid (e.g. `/usr/bin/write`, setgid `tty`), and *building* one, since a live `RUN` step (e.g. `dnf` installing `openssh`, which ships the setuid `ssh-keysign`) hits the exact same wall but as a real syscall no storage setting can paper over.
-The first is fixable by switching storage to `vfs` on local disk and telling it to drop ownership it cannot represent; the second isn't fixable at all on lxplus, so the lxplus image is never built there — only pulled already-built from a registry (see `image/lxplus/publish.sh`).
+`docker` on lxplus is rootless podman with no `/etc/subuid` range, so it can only pull images, never build them — the lxplus image is always pulled pre-built (see [Adding software](#adding-software-to-the-image)).
+It also needs `vfs` storage to tolerate file ownership it can't remap:

 ```bash
 mkdir -p ~/.config/containers